jfpaliga/CVD-predictor/README.md

 If you wish to fork or clone this repository, please follow the instructions below:

 ### Forking
-1. In the top right of the repository page, click the **Fork** button.
+1. In the top right of the main repository page, click the **Fork** button.
 2. Under **Owner**, select the desired owner from the dropdown menu.
 3. **OPTIONAL:** Change the default name of the repository in order to distinguish it.
 4. **OPTIONAL:** In the **Description** field, enter a description for the forked repository.